-The music department is a vibrant department where we strive to ensure that all students can access a variety of musical experiences both through curricular and extra-curricular activities.
-We believe that all students should have access to high quality musical experiences and we are passionate about enabling each child to achieve their potential.
+The music department is a thriving and vibrant department where all students can access a variety of musical experiences both through curricular and extra-curricular activities.
+We believe that all students should be able to access high quality musical experiences and we are passionate about encouraging each student to achieve their potential.

 Head of Department: Mrs N Austin